What is the shingles vaccine?

 If you want to be immunized by your doctor, find out if they have a supply of the shingles vaccine.
-If your doctor does not have a supply, you will need a prescription to pick up the vaccine from a pharmacy and bring it to your doctor’s office.
-The vaccine must be kept frozen before use.

 The shingles vaccine is the best way to protect you from getting shingles.
 The vaccine has been shown to reduce the risk of getting shingles by 50%.